devicetree-org/devicetree-specification/source/devicetree-basics.rst

 devicetree parent.

-Each interrupt generating device contains an *interrupts* property with a value describing one or more interrupt sources for that device—each source represented with information called an *interrupt specifier*.
+Each interrupt generating device contains an *interrupts* property with a value describing one or more interrupt sources for that device.
+Each source is represented with information called an *interrupt specifier*.
 The format and meaning of an *interrupt specifier* is interrupt domain specific, i.e., it is dependent on properties on the node at the root of its interrupt domain.
 The *#interrupt-cells* property is used by the root of an interrupt domain to define the number of ``<u32>`` values